 (Not on LinnStrument 128): Standard round power connector, for use when not getting power from USB.
 Any power supply from 7.5 to 12 volts can be used, AC or DC (center + or center -), with at least 300+ mA.

 Standard full-size MIDI IN and OUT jacks.
 Be sure MIDI I/O (in Global Settings) is set to MIDI JACKS.
 There's little need to connect MIDI IN unless you're using MIDI Sync or want custom MIDI control of the panel lights.

 Full-size USB B (peripheral) jack.
 Use for 3.7 times faster MIDI speed than the MIDI jacks, and to provide power.
 Can be used for power with any standard USB power adaptor when using the MIDI jacks.
-LinnStrument can also be powered with any lightning-equipped iPhone, iPad or other mobile device.
-To use this special Low Power Mode, hold the Octave/Transpose key when powering on the LinnStrument.
+LinnStrument can also be powered with any iPad with USB-C, or with an iPad or iPhone with lightning connector, though see below for power limitations from Lightning.

 Tip: To protect the USB jack against damage from cable pulls, tie the USB cable around the nearest guitar strap button.
 This will act as a strain relief, a trick that guitarists have used for years.
 See near the end of this page for more info.

 Stereo 1/4 inch jack for single or dual momentary (not latching) foot switch (not expression pedal).
 Functions of foot switches are assigned in GLOBAL SETTINGS.
 If using a single foot switch, only the Right Foot Switch setting is used.
 You can use either Normally Open or Normally Closed foot switches because the unpressed state is automatically sensed when power is connected.
 By default, the right foot switch (or a single foot switch) is assigned to Sustain Pedal and the left foot switch is assigned to Arpeggiator On/Off.